 An understanding of mathematics is central to a young person's preparedness for life in modern society.
 A growing proportion of problems and situations encountered in daily life, including in professional contexts, require some level of understanding of mathematics, mathematical reasoning and mathematical tools, before they can be fully understood and addressed.
-Mathematics is a critical tool for young people as they confront issues and challenges in personal, occupational, societal, and scientific aspects of their lives.
-It is thus important to have an understanding of the degree to which young people emerging from school are adequately prepared to apply mathematics to understanding important issues and solving meaningful problems.
-An assessment at age 15 provides an early indication of how individuals may respond in later life to the diverse array of situations they will encounter that involve mathematics.
+It is thus important to understand the degree to which young people emerging from school are adequately prepared to apply mathematics in order to understand important issues and to solve meaningful problems.
+An assessment at age 15 - near the end of compulsory education - provides an early indication of how individuals may respond in later life to the diverse array of situations they will encounter that involve mathematics.

 The construct of mathematical literacy used in this report is intended to describe the capacities of individuals to reason mathematically and use mathematical concepts, procedures, facts and tools to describe, explain and predict phenomena.
 This conception of mathematical literacy supports the importance of students developing a strong understanding of concepts of pure mathematics and the benefits of being engaged in explorations in the abstract world of mathematics.
 The construct of mathematical literacy, as defined for PISA, strongly emphasises the need to develop students' capacity to use mathematics in context, and it is important that they have rich experiences in their mathematics classrooms to accomplish this.
-For the purposes of PISA 2012, mathematical literacy was defined as shown in Box 4.1.
+In PISA 2012, mathematical literacy was defined as shown in Box 3.1.
+This definition is also used in the PISA 2015 and 2018 assessments.

-Box 4.1 The 2015 definition of mathematical literacy
+Box 3.1.
+The 2012 definition of mathematical literacy